 - Second: look for direct evidence for efficiency wage considerations. - Krueger (1991) compares wages and tenure premia in franchised and company-owned fast food restaurants.
 Idea: less monitoring of workers in a company-owned restaurant.
-Is this reasonable?
-In any case, Krueger finds higher wages and steeper tenure-which profiles in company-owned restaurants. - Cappelli and Chauvin (1991): look at the number of disciplinary dismissals, which they interpret as a measure of shirking, in the different plants located in different areas, but all by the same automobile manufacturer (and covered by the same union).
-The firm pays the same nominal wage everywhere (because of union legislation).
-This nominal wage translates into greater wage premia in some areas because outside wages differ.
+Why?
+He finds higher wages and steeper tenure-which profiles in company-owned restaurants. - Cappelli and Chauvin (1991): look at the number of disciplinary dismissals, as a measure of shirking, in the different plants located in different areas, but all by the same automobile manufacturer (and covered by the same union).
+The firm pays the same nominal wage everywhere (because of union legislation), which translates into greater wage premia in some areas because outside wages differ.
 Result: when wage premia are greater, there are fewer disciplinary dismissals.
-Is this sufficient evidence? - Daron Acemoglu (MIT)
+Is this sufficient evidence? - Bewley (1999) and Campbell and Kamlani (1997) present survey evidence.
+Firms often unwilling to cut wages because this will reduce worker effort and increase shirking.
+Alternative explanations?